-While Covid-19 has reshaped every aspect of our lives in a very short time, it also presents concern and uncertainty for how companies and industries will be after this crisis.
-As employers, we should look back at previous economic hard times and learn from the company leaders that embraced the unique opportunities those times offered.
+While COVID-19 has reshaped every aspect of our lives in a very short time, it also presents concern and uncertainty for how companies and industries will be after this crisis.
+As employers, we should look back at previous economic hard times and learn from the company leaders who embraced the unique opportunities those times offered.
 What did those strategic leaders do to come out stronger and more successful on the other side?

 When we look to the past, one of the most important opportunities to come from economic hardship is the chance to hire talented people who are having trouble keeping jobs elsewhere.

 During challenging times, many companies are forced to downsize and lay off workers they otherwise would have kept.
 Some industries and sectors completely collapse.
 These unfortunate circumstances present an unprecedented surplus of highly talented people looking for employment for a short period of time.
 The pool of high-skilled talent suddenly swells, and the ability to add productivity and growth to one’s own company can be seized like never before.

 At Automationtechies we have experienced this firsthand; our recruiting clients have been hiring and we added two new members to our own team.
 That’s why it was exciting to see the Harvard Business Review reiterate that Now is an Unprecedented Opportunity to Hire Great Talent.